cyin73072/cyin73072.github.io/README.md

-# "“Embracing each new experience as a golden coin, I journey towards building a mountain of invaluable memories.”
+# “Embracing each new experience as a golden coin, I journey towards building a mountain of invaluable memories.”

 #### Technical Skills: Python, R, SQL, Bash, SAS, Java, JavaScript, HTML5